The dependency question Guard answers

 Where the audit stops and autofix begins

-The audit identifies a root cause, affected path, confidence, impact, supporting evidence, fixed versions when known, and a safe next action.
-It does not mutate the project.
-That clean boundary keeps observation separate from execution.
+The audit records the root cause, affected path, confidence, impact, supporting evidence, known fixed versions, and a safe next action.
+It leaves the project unchanged.
+Execution begins only in a separate, revalidated improvement run.

 Findings that are bounded enough can become candidates for a separate autofix run.
 Current candidate types include: